 Clearly the flashlight idea isn't working.

-Another suggestion is to have Daddy talk to the baby from "down there" Daddy speaks into mother's pubic area would sound something like this:
+Another suggestion is to have Daddy talk to the baby from "down there" Daddy speaks into mother's pubic area with a cute, sing-songy voice would sound something like this:

 "Baby?
 BA-BY.
 Are you there?"